LiamTyler/PathTracer/README.md

 # PathTracer

 ## Description
-Creating a small path tracer (currently just a ray tracer).
+Creating a small path tracer based heavily off of PBRT's path tracer and book

 ## Features
 - Spatial data structure: BVH using axis aligned bounding boxes.
 Defaults to using the surface area heuristic during construction.